Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Countermeasure

-While our countermeasure acts as a natural counter to the Ravi et al. \cite{ravi2021exploiting} attack, it is not a generic standalone countermeasure as it does not affect the secret.
-Thus, for a fully secured implementation, our method must be paired with other countermeasures.
+Although our countermeasure acts as a natural countermeasure to the use of ciphertext malleability \cite{ravi2021exploiting}, it is not a generic standalone countermeasure, as it does not affect the secret.
+Another issue resulting from the reuse of the primitive functions is that existing side-channel attacks against these functions, especially against the function \Enco \cite{10.1007/978-3-030-44223-1_11,9217595}, can circumvent the countermeasure.
+Thus, for a fully secured implementation, our method must be combined with other countermeasures.

-As our countermeasure can be performed with minimal new code and reuses existing functions within LPR-based primitives, it is fully compatible with other secured implementations like masking and/or shuffling.
-For a masked implementation, our countermeasure can be used to artificially increase the masking order of the implementation.
+As our countermeasure can be performed with minimal new code and, from a high-level perspective, reuses existing functions within LPR-based primitives, it is fully compatible with other secured implementations such as masking and/or shuffling.
+For a masked implementation, our countermeasure can be used to artificially increase the masking order of the message in the implementation.